ArmandoGuerrero/JavaScript/README.md

 &nbsp;

 Using an IIFE Function to call another Function.
-CALLBACK FUNCTION.
+CUASI CALLBACK FUNCTION.
 CallBack Function: A Function that is called and executed inside another Function.

 &nbsp;